 Cienaga Grande stretches across 45,000 hectares and is inhabited by 2,500 people, mostly descendants of African slaves.
 They have been living here since the 1800s.
 Cienaga, in Spanish, means swamp and Cienaga Grande is a wildlife sanctuary made up of creeks, rivers and swamps and interconnected by canals and impenetrable mangroves.
 The marsh consists of a mixture of salt and freshwater creating a rich ecosystem with abundant fish.
 The people here are dedicated to agriculture and fishing.
 The fish and crops are sold in the nearby markets of Barranquilla and surrounding villages.

 Many travelers come to Cienaga disappointed the stilt villages are so far away and difficult to get to.
 Maybe difficult, but not impossible.
 One can rent a boat to tour these villages.
 Take a tuk tuk from Cienaga down the highway to Barranquilla.
 On the road is the company Costalara, which has been in business for 33 years.
 They will rent a boat and guide for 550,000 cop.
 Best to call to reserve ahead of time.
 One can go privately or share the cost with other travelers.
 The boat leaves at 7:30 and returns at 1:00 with lunch included back at Costalara.
-There are other companies during tours like Civitatas.
-One can reserve a tour through the travel agencies in Santa Marta where they will passengers up at their hotel sand take them to the canoes.
+There are other companies doing tours like Civitatas.
+One can reserve a tour through the travel agencies in Santa Marta where they will pick up passengers up at their hotels and take them to the canoes.

 These tours are usually busy during Colombian holidays.
 Not too many people visit the stilted villages in the off season.
 The excursions have seen a series of set backs in the last 20 years.
 Previously the great swamp was a territory of the FARC, then there was a dam break and the floods in 2010.
 After that clean up, tourism was just hitting steady when the covid pandemic closed everything down in 2019.